With the benefit of hindsight, I see that I did not go about this in the best way.

 I stay awake at nights wondering who is hotter?
 Virginia or Nick?

-While my criticisms of Gillespie are substantial (on journalistic, moral, intellectual and personal grounds), I will admit that his picture above is bigger than Virginia's picture.
+While my criticisms of Gillespie are substantial (on journalistic, moral, intellectual and personal grounds), I will admit that that he is dreamy looking.

 Thursday night I was out late, way late, observing the human condition on Sunset Blvd.
 What I saw there deeply disturbed me and I was in a surly mood when Friday rolled around.